ICON in the College of Engineering

 Changing the start and end date (from Edit Course | Course Offering Information ) has no effect on Registrar-related courses.
 The only thing that affects visibility to students is the IsActive box.

 There is an abundance of on-line help with ICON.
-From the ICON home page, there are links to an ICON FAQ, on-line help, help for students, and use statistics.
+From the ICON dashboard, in the upper right corner is the link to ICON help, which includes an instructor FAQ.
+Go directory to the ICON Help Center, which has links to news, known issues, and help for instructors and students.
 On-line help covers how to get started using ICON, how to move files from another ICON course site, and each of the components of ICON, such as calendar, content, class list, discussion, gradebook, and quizzes.
 Within the college, you can get help from Diana Harris, 319-335-5121, or Sarah Williams, 319-335-5753.